Schematizing the Observer and the Epistemic Content of Theories: Semantics Is Epistemology, Not Ontology

 As I have argued, in order to know how to investigate whether or not a theory provides an accurate representation of a system---whether that system falls in the theory's regime of applicability---one must be able to verify first whether or not the system satisfies the theory's kinematical constraints, \emph{i}.\emph{e}., whether or not it falls in the theory's regime of propriety.
-Our problem, therefore, the analogue to Stalnaker's, is how to move from an understanding of how to verify whether or not a theory's kinematical constraints are satisfied to an understanding of how to use the resources of the theory to represent a system once we have verified the kinematical constraints are satisfied.
-As Stalnaker says, moreover, our account of this process should ``[explain] why we use the method we do use to [verify] them.''
+Our problem, therefore, is to move in a principled way from an understanding of how to verify whether or not a theory's kinematical constraints are satisfied (which generically involves including schematized representations of the observer in experimental models) to an understanding of how to use the resources of the theory to represent a system once we have verified the kinematical constraints are satisfied.
 Because, as I argued, the identification of (parts) of a concrete model of a system with (parts) of the formal structures of a theory is a pragmatic choice, the problem is to find justifications for those choices in the success and fruitfulness of the subsequent use we make of theory based on them.
-Pragmatics, on this picture, still has to do with the way that the contexts of \emph{individuals}, in their utterances, express meaning, and that context includes, \emph{inter alia}, the individuals' beliefs; but what individuals believe and express, in any given context, does not bear on the objectivity of the knowledge embodied in the epistemic content theory, of which the semantics ought to ground the articulation and representation.
+Pragmatics, on this picture, still has to do with the way that the contexts of individuals shape the expression of the meaning of their utterances, and that context includes, \emph{inter alia}, the individuals' beliefs; but what individuals believe and express, in any given context, does not bear on the objectivity of the knowledge embodied in the epistemic content of a scientific theory, of which the semantics ought to ground the articulation and representation.

 Semantics, therefore, must ground analysis of epistemology, and be grounded in turn by our grasp of it.
-NOT: